ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 	(n) cpdid[m]

-where "n" is the number of compounds, "cpdid" is the compound ID, and "m" is a compartment index number.
+where "n" is the compound coefficient, "cpdid" is the compound ID, and "m" is a compartment index number.
 Compounds are separated by "+" and reactant and product compounds are delimited by the direction symbol.
 For example, this is the definition of reaction rxn00001:

 	(1) cpd00001[0] + (1) cpd00012[0] <=> (2) cpd00009[0] + (1) cpd00067[0]